-This document provides instructions on how to build the "MSVC" version
+This document provides instructions on how to manually build the Windows "MSVC" version of SDL Hercules 4.x Hyperion using Visual Studio 2008.
+For the Visual Studio 2015 or greater instructions, click here.

-To build the Windows MSVC version of Hercules you need to first download and install Microsoft's free Visual C++ 2008 Express product and then do just a couple of simple minor things to finish setting it up.
+To manually build the Windows MSVC version of Hercules you need to first download and install Microsoft's free Visual C++ 2008 Express product and then do just a few simple minor things to finish setting up your build environment:

 Note: once you've setup your build environment, (which you only need to do once and never again) the process of actually building Hercules is extremely simple: just open our pre-provided "Hercules.sln" Solution file and click the 'Rebuild Solution' button!